skypjack/entt/docs/md/entity.md

 what is usually necessary for the vast majority of cases.

-When a storage is used through its base class (for example, when its actual type isn't known), there is always the possibility of receiving a `type_info` object for the type of elements associated with the entities (if any):
+When a storage is used through its base class (for example, when its actual type is not known), there is always the possibility of receiving a `type_info` object for the type of elements associated with the entities (if any):

 ```cpp